antonblaise/persona-ai/README.md

     `public/users`: Folder where each user's system prompt JSON file resides. `app.py` will fall back to just using the Guest profile if this folder doesn't exist.

     Now, create the `public` folder in the root directory of this project.
 We'll be using this folder extensively in the upcoming steps.

     In the `public` folder, create a folder named `users`.

     Copy `templates/users.json` into `public/users`, open and fill in the fields accordingly and rename it to the username of the allowed user. `app.py` generates a unique system prompt of each user based on their JSON file here.

+    **Important note on filling up the users' system prompt JSONs:**
+    Use 3rd person (he/him/she/her/they/them/this user/...) pronouns to address the user.
+    Use 2nd person (you/your/...) pronouns to address the persona.

     Use `bcrypt-hash.py` generate the password hash (using `bcrypt`) for the account, and copy paste into the `password_hash` field of the user's JSON.
     ```cmd
     python bcrypt-hash.py <password in plain text>
     ```

     There can be more than one of this JSON files.
 Each JSON file means each allowed user.
     FYI, chat histories are **not** shared among users.

-    Next, copy `templates/persona.json` into `public/users`.
+    Next, copy `templates/persona.json` into `public` folder.
 Open and fill in the fields accordingly.
 This JSON file defines the global settings, configurations and personalities of your persona.
     Feel free to modify `app.py` and `templates/system-prompt.txt` as you need.
     ```
     persona-ai/